Looking down an empty library corridor

 A select cohort of qualified students are accepted directly into the DPhil in Sociology, which has around 60 students at any point in time.

-Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, from Australia and Singapore to Ghana and Chile, which makes for a diverse and vibrant environment.
+Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, which makes for a diverse and vibrant environment.

 The department prepares students for careers in research-intense environments.
 Many alumni pursue successful academic careers, but the department also celebrates a substantial number of graduates working in (national and international) government, in think-tanks and in senior positions in the private sector.